Everything Lean For Leaders And Their Teams

 Everybody outsources to an incredibly large degree—car maintenance, yard work, cooking, cleaning, milking cows, mail delivery.
 The world would not function without outsourcing.

 But I was surprised to see how far the concept of outsourcing can go.
-I was checking the news a few days ago, and saw an interesting video segment about college students outsourcing homework.
-(See the CNN video here)
+I was checking the news a few days ago, and saw an interesting video segment on CNN about college students outsourcing homework.

 The ethical implications of this story are crystal clear.
 It is cheating, and plain and simple, it is wrong.
 But it does raise some interesting thoughts, purely from a business perspective.